gkcogz/Quantum-Computing/README.md

-Quantum Programming by Aurel Gabris
+Quantum Programming by Aurel Gabris.